INSTANT VIEW-Reactions as India's Chandrayaan-3 makes historic moon landing | Technology

 "India is on the moon."
 NARENDRA MODI, PRIME MINISTER, INDIA

-"This is a victory cry of new India."
-MALLIKARJUN KHARGE, PRESIDENT, CONGRESS
+"This moment is unforgettable.
+It is phenomenal, it is the call of a developed India.
+It is the victory call for a new India".
+MALLIKARJUN KHARGE, PRESIDENT, OPPOSITION CONGRESS PARTY

+"The success of #Chandrayaan3 is the collective success of every Indian.
+An elated nation with (1.4 billion) aspirations witnessed today yet another achievement in its six-decade long space programme."
+RAHUL GANDHI, MEMBER OF PARLIAMENT, CONGRESS

+"Chandrayaan-3's soft landing on the uncharted lunar South Pole is the result of decades of tremendous ingenuity and hard work by our scientific community.
+Since 1962, India's space program has continued to scale new heights and inspire generations of young dreamers."
+BILL NELSON, ADMINISTRATOR, NASA

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)